JorgeHontoria/traktor-kontrol-screens-erik-minekus/README.md

-# Display modifications for the Traktor Kontrol S8/S5/D2
+# Display modifications for the Traktor Kontrol S8/S5/D2 compatible with 3.10 and 3.11

 **Changes in appearance:**